viacast/epg-editor/README.md

 # Changelog
-* Added Content Field.
+* Added Line to indicate gap between programs.
-* Added Category (genre of programs) Field.
-* Update "program.ts", "builder.ts", "parser.ts" to fit new fields.
+* Added Two options of fixing gaps (Create new programs & Edit duration of previous one).

 # Getting Started with Create React App